 Full Spectrum Light is a complete light field.
 While some frequencies may be diminished due to limits in phosphor technology, the entire spectrum of light is present.

 The differences are extreme.
 And this is why an RGB device claiming high CRI numbers should be met with some skepticism.
-CRI(re) is only sampling of color measurements intended to prove that an entire full spectrum of colors is present in the light field.
+CRI(re) is only a sampling of color measurements intended to prove that an entire full spectrum of colors is present in the light field.

 Another myth surrounding LEDs is that one is as good as the next.
 This is not true.
 Commercial manufacturing techniques are similar to computer processors, in which a giant wafer of LEDs is created.

 Due to microscopic differences beyond our ability to control, some LEDs are in spec while others fail to meet our standards.